 Billing Grid is a spreadsheet.
 Initially, the Billing Grid is built based on the principles set by the National Clinical Trials Policy.
 For industry trials, the grid is often adjusted based on the provisions of the Clinical Trial Agreement.
 Upon completion the final Billing Grid is signed by the PI and uploaded into the Bridge .

 Per P&P 2317 Coverage Analysis is mandatory for all studies that have one of the following characteristics:

 - Involve any charge or billing component (including billing to a third-party insurance, study sponsor, or patient);

 - Include, as part of their protocol, any clinical intervention, including the invasion of any participant (control or subject’s) body cavity (e.g. blood draw) when such an intervention takes place within a UC Davis Medical Center licensed facility.

 Device studies must undergo additional review by the Noridian, the California CMS intermediary.
 Noridian determines Medicare coverage of devices based on which category the FDA assigns the device.
 Expanded coverage may also be approved for routine and research services within a device study.

 This device flow chart details the process for filing for Medicare Approval of the Devices.
 Please also see Noridian website:

-UCDMC P&P 2317 DOCUMENTATION OF RESEARCH STUIDES AND PARTICIPANTS IN THE BRIDGE AND ELECTRONIC MEDICAL RECORD SYSTEMS (PDF)
+UCDMC P&P 2317 DOCUMENTATION OF RESEARCH STUIDES AND PARTICIPANTS IN THE BRIDGE AND ELECTRONIC MEDICAL RECORD SYSTEMS (PDF - Staff Only)

-CTSC SOP#13 CREATE AND MANAGE RESEARCH STUDIES IN EMR/EPIC (PDF)
+CTSC SOP#13 CREATE AND MANAGE RESEARCH STUDIES IN EMR/EPIC (PDF - Staff Only)